-- Reboot the iPhone - Complete a "Hard Reset".
-Go to https://support.apple.com/en-us/HT201559 to see how to do this for all iPhone models supported. - If you continue to have accuracy issues, check to make sure that the iPhone is located in a position that has an unobstructed view of the sky. - Also make sure that the iPhone is not located near a device that emits a strong electrical field, heated windows are the most common culprit.
+- Reboot the iPad - Complete a "Hard Reboot" by simultaneously holding the iPad's ON/OFF and Home buttons until the display goes black.
+DO NOT release the buttons until you see the white Apple logo.
+Then restart the app and try again.
+Usually this will solve any GPS issues. - However, if you continue to have accuracy issues, check to make sure that the iPad is located in a position that has an unobstructed view of the sky. - Also make sure that the iPad is not located near a device that emits a strong electrical field, heated windows are the most common culprit.